loesung/util.regtable/README.md

 Regtable
 ========

-Configuration management server of the whole kernel system.
+Configuration management server of a whole system.

 This is a server, provides general data of options that other parts of this system should know and exchange.
 Such options are not time-critical, but